Capitalism and Modernity

 2016.
 National solidarity, first, and social-democracy, later on, have mitigated Capitalist exploitation.
 The demise of these two institutions led global capitalism to the present political crisis. (essay)

-2016.
+2017.
 The Brexit, Donald Trump's election and the rise of the extreme right express the political crisis of globalization.
 National solidarity, first, and social-democracy, later on, have mitigated Capitalist exploitation.
 The demise of these two institutions led global capitalism to the present political crisis.
-(Paper: Novos Estudos)
+(Paper: Novos Estudos) Version in English.

 2016.
 A key source of the power of the financial sector in all countries is the importance that macroeconomic policy assumed in the last 50 years, and the fact that this sector hires at least 80% of the macroeconomists.
 (Article, Jornal dos Economistas)